Pratham16112002/logseq/pages/Design Patterns.md

 - ## Builder Factory Pattern
 	- Creational design pattern that lets you construct complex objects step by step.
 	- Allows you to produce different type and representations of an object using the same construction code.
-	- Suppose you have a house but there will be multiple different houses type that you can build
+	- Suppose you have a house but there will be multiple different houses type that you can build.
+	- _Solution_
+		- Create Sub-classes for each different types or create a constructor with large parameters which may remains unused most of the time.
+		-